Time management is a really important life skill, but it is something that is rarely taught (at least formally) within

-Some people, including fully-grown adults and teenagers, find it very difficult to say ‘no’ when it comes to taking on more work and commitments, but learning to do so will help you manage your time much more effectively.
+Some people, both fully-grown adults and teenagers, find it very difficult to say ‘no’ when it comes to taking on more work and commitments, but learning to do so will help you manage your time much more effectively.

 I have written a post about this, so check it out for some tips on how to deal with saying ‘no’.

 READ: How To Say ‘No’ >>>

 When it comes to being productive, there is a school of thought that says that the first task you attack each day should be the one you most want to put off doing.